MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 The model is based on the observation that different roles in an organization has different needs when it comes to data: the higher the role is placed in the org chart, the more data needs to be aggregated for them to do their work.

-Traditionally, most of the analytics needs in BC was implemented by building a report with an RDL layout designed for printing to paper or to a PDF document.
-In the current technology landscape, users expect that they can design (and consume) analytics online, using tools and technologies such as Power BI, in-client data analysis, and Excel.

 Each of the personas have some typical artifacts/features that they use to to consume/analyze data, features that reflect the level of data aggregation needed in their roles.
-In the diagram below, you can typical analytical artifacts/features that you as a developer can provide to support these user roles.
+In the diagram below, you can typical analytical scenarios that you as a developer need to think about when supporting these user roles.

 :::image type="content" source="media/analytics-personas-scenarios.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="media/analytics-personas-scenarios.svg":::

-[!INCLUDE [prod_short](includes/prod_short.md)] comes with at least three technologies that you can use for implementing things to support the analytics needs for users:
+Traditionally, most of the analytics needs in BC was implemented by building a report with an RDL layout designed for printing to paper or to a PDF document.
+In the current technology landscape, users expect that they can design (and consume) analytics online. [!INCLUDE [prod_short](includes/prod_short.md)] comes with at least three technologies that you can use for implementing online analytics to support such user needs:

 1. Power BI (and embed),
 1. Query/List page with Data Analysis,